 Stage 3: Control implementation

 Implement the controls identified in your SoA.
 This is the operational phase: deploying technical controls, running training programmes, establishing processes.
-Penetration testing is a key deliverable here.
+Penetration testing typically happens here, producing the technical-vulnerability evidence your auditor will want to see.

 Stage 4: Internal audit